Frontonasal dysplasia: Signs and symptoms

 Midfacial malformations can be subdivided into two different groups.
-One group with hypertelorism, this includes FND.
-The other with hypotelorism (a decreased distance between the eyes), this includes holoprosencephaly (failure of development of the forebrain).
+One group, which has hypertelorism, this includes FND.
+The other has hypotelorism (a decreased distance between the eyes) and includes holoprosencephaly (failure of development of the forebrain).
 In addition, a craniofacial cleft can be classified using the Tessier classification.
 Each of the clefts is numbered from 0 to 14.
 The 15 different types of clefts are then subdivided into 4 groups, based on their anatomical position in the face: midline clefts, paramedian clefts, orbital clefts and lateral clefts.
 FND is a midline cleft, classified as Tessier 0/14.

 Tessier classification.
 Left: bony clefts, Right: Soft tissue clefts.

 Besides this, the additional anomalies seen in FND can be subdivided by region.
 None of these anomalies are specific for the syndrome of FND, but they do occur more often in patients with FND than in the population.
 The anomalies that may be present are: